 My reputation is on the line with every freelance job I take on.
 I’m invested in my work in a much greater way than I ever was as a bum on a seat in an office environment.

 Not to mention the pfaff factor.
 When I worked in an office environment, I was paid for my time there, regardless of my output.
-Chatting in the kitchen while making a cuppa, lunches longer than my official break time, pointless meetings, dashing off to Medicare because they’re only open during business hours, this is the life of an office worker.
+Chatting in the kitchen while making a cuppa, lunches longer than my official break time, pointless meetings, dashing off to Medicare of Australia Post because they’re only open during business hours, this is the life of an office worker.